kgoess/dance-scheduler/README.md

 3) In this git repo, run that "eval" and "dbicdump" command in the "Development" section above, that will generate new the perl code.
 4) Update the relevant files in the "schemas/" directory.
+5) Make the appropriate changes in accordions-webui.yml for your new field.
-5) Run "make test" (see the "Install" section below for details) to see any changes needed in the unit tests and fix them up until they pass.
+6) Run "make test" (see the "Install" section below for details) to see any changes needed in the unit tests and fix them up until they pass.
-6) Then see the "Install" section below.
+7) Then see the "Install" section below.
-7) ...and coordinate that with making your schema changes in the "schedule" database.
+8) ...and coordinate that with repeating your schema changes in the live "schedule" database.

 Install